 Wesley Was Looking in the Wrong Place

-Wesley’s problem was that he had a wrong understanding of his standing before God because he had a faulty understanding of the gospel; his gaze was inwards, to his own feelings.
-He wanted to trust his heart, of which the bible says, “The heart is deceitful above all things, and desperately wicked: who can know it?”
-(Jer 17:9).
+Wesley’s problem was that had a wrong understanding of his standing before God because he had a faulty understanding of the gospel; his gaze was inwards, to his own feelings.
+He wanted to trust his heart, of which the bible says, “The heart is deceitful above all things, and desperately corrupt: who can understand it?”
+(Jer 17:9 RSV-CE).
 If he was looking to his heart to confirm his standing before God, well, of course he would doubt his salvation; that’s like asking the devil.
 How can a deceitful heart give a truthful assessment of his relationship to God?